 #2: Plastic Wrap Fruit Fly Trap

-This trap works by attracting fruit flies with the smell of apple cider vinegar.
-They enter the trap through small holes in the plastic-wrapped top, but then have trouble finding their way back out, just like the trap above.
+This trap works by attracting fruit flies into a container through small holes in the plastic-wrapped top.
+Like the trap above, they have trouble finding their way back out.

 - Small clear jar, cup, or container